mvantellingen/python-zeep/docs/index.rst

  * Supports the xsd:choice and xsd:any elements.
  * Uses the defusedxml module for handling potential XML security issues
  * Support for WSSE (UsernameToken only for now)
+ * Experimental support for HTTP bindings

 Features still in development include:
  * WSSE x.509 support (BinarySecurityToken)
- * Support for HTTP bindings
  * XML validation using lxml XMLSchema's